 - The Impol received the Golden Innovator of Podravje award.

-- Together with the broader local community we celebrated Frida’s birthday (an even for children), which we supported financially and organisationally.
+- Together with the broader local community, we celebrated Frida’s birthday (an event for children), which we organized and financially supported.

-- We granted 20 scholarships for the “metallurgy technician” secondary education programme.
+- We granted 20 scholarships for the “metallurgy technician” secondary education program.

 - The Code of Business Conduct of the Impol Group was adopted.

-- Numerous updates were performed and investments into new equipment were made in the production processes.
+- Numerous updates were performed, and investments into new production processes and equipment were made.

 - Lean management was introduced to the production processes.